a5221985/tutorials/Embedded_Systems/microcontroller_embedded_c_programming_absolute_beginners.md

 					1. Not all IDEs supports this (STM32Cube, TrueIDE support)
 4. Code snippet: Go to Git repo and copy itm_send_data.c code
 	1. syscalls.c
-		1. paste the code just below include statements
+		1. paste the code just below include statements (from [https://github.com/niekiran/Embedded-C/blob/master/All_source_codes/target/itm_send_data.c](https://github.com/niekiran/Embedded-C/blob/master/All_source_codes/target/itm_send_data.c))
 			1. It is an implementation of printf like feature using ARM Cortex M3/M4/M7 ITM functionality (does not work for M0/M0+ - use semihosting feature of openOCD)
 		2. The code writes into FIFO
 	2. Go to `_write(...)`